Gengo.com: Translating Work into Money

 Is Gengo.com a Legitimate Work-at-Home Opportunity?

-The company has been around for four years and keeps showing signs of growing.
-At the bottom of their “Become a Translator” page, they show how many people signed up with them—137 on the day this review was written.
+The company has been around for ten years and keeps showing signs of growing.
+At the bottom of their “Become a Translator” page, they show how many people signed up with them — 21,000 the last time I checked.
 With a high number like that, it is pretty safe to say that people are definitely taking advantage of this at-home work opportunity.
 However, this is not a job for everyone.

 You obviously need to know one (or more) of the languages they require for translation and then you need to pass their test.
 If you can do that, then you have a great way to earn some extra money on the side.
 It is up to you how much work you want to do so your income will depend on how much you want to work.
 But if you take on a few small projects a day, it can definitely add up to a nice chunk of change twice a month.